virginiacc/process-county-data/README.md

 ## Dependencies

-This script uses node (v14).
+- node (v14).

 ## Installation

-Clone this repo to run it locally.
+Clone the repo to run it locally.

 ## Usage

-`node process-county-data.js <filename>`

 The script requires a CSV file with a header row and `STNAME` and `CTYNAME` columns.
 It outputs a JSON file containing the state/county map to `./output/county-map.json`.

-To run the script with a sample file found in `./sample_files/`:
+To run:

+`node process-county-data.js <filename>`

+A sample Census csv containing county data from 2020 can be found in `./sample_files/`.
+To run with sample file:

 `node process-county-data.js sample_files/co-est2020.csv`